-What Americans Eat in Restaurants
+What People in the USA Eat in Restaurants

 Eating breakfast in a restaurant before going to work probably is not common.
 I rarely have seen this in the Northeast due to the on-the-go culture.
 People may have sit-down lunches or dinners in a restaurant, but weekday breakfast outings to restaurants are not so common.

 If one were to eat breakfast in a restaurant, typical Western continental breakfast foods are common: